-Florida's businesses and residents continue to struggle due to the state's economic conditions.
-For 2010, the Department of Revenue reports that 75,832 employers went out of business.
+Florida's businesses and out-of-work residents continue to face financial hardship due to the state's economic conditions.
+In 2010, the Department of Revenue (DOR) reported that 75,832 employers went out of business.
 Florida's unemployment rate has remained at or near 12 percent for the past year.
 These conditions have placed unprecedented stress on the unemployment system causing the Unemployment Trust Fund to become insolvent in August 2009.
 Since that time, Florida has borrowed over \$2 billion from the federal government to pay benefit claims.
-Further, the unemployment tax on Florida's businesses has seen a dramatic increase, going from \$8.40 per employee in 2009 to \$72.10 per employee in 2011 for those paying the minimum UC tax rate.
+Further, the unemployment tax on Florida's businesses has increased substantially, from \$8.40 per employee in 2009 to \$72.10 per employee in 2011 for employers paying the minimum UC tax rate.